This article was last updated Aug. 5, 2022.

 - Bring your own food to share at parties or potlucks, or any event where you know there will be tempting choices.
 This way, you’ll know there will be something there that you will enjoy eating.

-- Stash away healthy snacks.
+- Keep healthy snacks on hand.
 If 3 p.m. rolls around and you know there’s cake in the break room, or the vending machine is calling your name, you’ll be prepared with a snack you can enjoy without guilt.

 - Take a walk, drink a glass of water, or chew sugar-free gum.
 Distract yourself from the temptation.